 Follow me on Twitter @alexshye.

 Check out my current project Soulmix, your daily mix of food for the soul.
-Request an invite now for free access to the public beta!
+Request an invite now for free access to the private beta!

 Hi Alex: That’s an interesting thought.
 I was in grad school for 5+ years and the first thing I realized right away was the disconnect from what went on there ( it was statistics so like